m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 * Best Practices
 * SEO

-While the last three categories are quite easy to archive, the first one (performance) was quite challenging using the free tier offerings only.
+While the last three categories are quite easy to achieve, the first one (performance) was quite challenging using the free tier offerings only.

 ### Architectural overview